-- Lecture & discussion on readings. - Guest speakers: Annie Riegert Cummings, Head of Human Osteology and NAGPRA Coordinator; and Lauren Bussiere, Head of Collections, UT Texas Archaeological
+- Lecture & discussion on readings. - Guest speakers: Lauren Bussiere, Head of Collections, UT Texas Archaeological Research Lab.

-Research Lab.
 Annie and Lauren will speak about the challenges of implementing NAGPRA from a collections management perspective.

 Nash, S. E., & Colwell, C. (2020).
 NAGPRA at 30: The Effects of Repatriation.
 Annual Review of Anthropology, 49(1), 225-239.